moksh033/Shell-In-Java/README.md

 ### Run the JAR directly

-Download `Shell.jar` from the Releases page and run:
+Get Shell.jar from the Releases page and run:

 ```bash
 java -jar Shell.jar